It’s no secret that today’s consumers do their research before buying online.

 There’s no doubt responding to reviews is important, but it can be tricky to identify the reviews that need responses.
 That’s where our Zendesk integration comes in.
 The integration helps you streamline your customer service by highlighting reviews that need your attention.

-Indeed, Zendesk automatically checks your company’s Trustpilot profile every few minutes, so if you get a new review at or below a star threshold rating that you have determined, Zendesk will create a new ticket for you.
+Indeed, Zendesk automatically checks your business’s Trustpilot profile every few minutes, so if you get a new review at or below a star threshold rating that you have determined, Zendesk will create a new ticket for you.

 Responding to your feedback and showing your commitment to doing better as a business is what will differentiate you from other brands.
 Negative reviews can, when well-handled, provide balance, help build trust and transparency (assuming you addressed the issue efficiently), and turn a hesitating visitor into a long-term customer.